 Gabriella (Biella) Coleman holds the Wolfe Chair in Scientific and Technological Literacy at McGill University.
 Trained as a cultural anthropologist, she researches, writes, and teaches on computer hackers and digital activism.
 Her first book on Free Software, Coding Freedom: The Ethics and Aesthetics of Hacking has been published with Princeton University Press.

-Her new book, Hacker, Hoaxer, Whistleblower, Spy: The Many Faces of Anonymous, published by Verso, has been named to Kirkus Reviews’ Best Books of 2014.
+Her book, Hacker, Hoaxer, Whistleblower, Spy: The Many Faces of Anonymous, published by Verso, was named to Kirkus Reviews’ Best Books of 2014.

 Academic Publications (selected)

 Gopher, Translator, and Trickster.
 Truth be Told.
 Didier Fassin. ed.
 Durham: Duke University Press, June 2017.